-In Australia, the COVID-19 pandemic has impacted on the health system, creating phases of hospital presentations which will increase or decrease based on community COVID-19 infection rates and national management processes.
+In Australia there is an expectation that the health system will be impacted by the COVID-19 pandemic, creating phases of hospital presentations which will increase or decrease based on community COVID-19 infection rates and national management processes.
 Government advice at any given time will reflect the capacity of health services at a regional level and will guide the community in their decisions about seeking health care services as required.
 The recommendations documented here as interim guidance address the concerns of patients with cognitive impairment who receive hospital treatment during the COVID-19 pandemic (Table 1).
 This guidance is written with the expectation that the health system is currently in the position to be working to provide quality care for all patients and avoid suboptimal treatment and care that may occur in a changed and reactive environment with stretched resources.
 Treatment decisions and management plans may be different as a result of the COVID-19 pandemic (Figure 1).
 This is accepted.
-These anticipated changes should be communicated and discussed with patients and their care partners/advocates early in the admission process, and throughout the episode of care.
+These anticipated changes should be communicated and discussed with patients and their care partners/ advocates early in the admission process, and throughout the episode of care.